| System Identification Toolbox | ![]() |

 The least squares estimation problem is an overdetermined set of linear equations that is solved using QR-factorization.

 The regression matrix is formed so that only measured quantities are used (no fill-out with zeros).
-When the regression matrix is larger than MaxSize
+When the regression matrix is larger than MaxSize, the QR-factorization is performed in a for-loop.

 See Also